cy-gh/DOpus_CuMediaExtenders/README.md

 Since video encoding is a world of its own and each codec has a gazillion options and combinations, you have the choice to customize the magical "codec" info as you please.

 Below is the "Additional Info" setting which affects only a handful of codecs like AAC, DTS, Atmos.
 This info comes straight from MediaInfo, except Opus files, which the script fills separately for you.
+Note how "AAC (LC SBR)" becomes "AAC" and so on, but not MP3.

 ![18](./Screenshots/18.png)

-You might be confused why MP3 (v1) was identical on both sides in the screenshot above.
-You can use the "short versions" as seen below.
+You might be confused why MP3 (v1) was identical on both sides in the screenshot above, because this is technically not from "Additional Info" field, but you can still use the "short versions" as seen below.

 ![19](./Screenshots/19.png)